 Common-interest communities are the fastest growing form of housing in the United States today.
-The number of homeowners’ associations (HOAs) in the United States skyrocketed from about 6,000 in 1970 to 157,300 by 2006.
+The number of homeowners’ associations (HOAs) in the United States skyrocketed from about 6,000 in 1970 to 347,000 HOA’s in 2019.
 Planned-unit developments of single-family HOAs and cooperative apartments governed by condominium associations currently houses an estimated 62 million Americans.

 Dunlap Bennett & Ludwig’s Community Association team have represented individual homeowners, as well as community associations and community association management all across the United States.
 We represent community, condo, and homeowner associations in matters including but not limited to: